UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 ```{index} Canadian languages
 ```

-We can achieve this effect in Python using the `.melt` function from the `pandas` package.
+We can achieve this effect in Python using the `melt` function from the `pandas` package.
-The `.melt` function combines columns, and is usually used during tidying data when we need to make the data frame longer and narrower.
+The `melt` function combines columns, and is usually used during tidying data when we need to make the data frame longer and narrower.
-To learn how to use `.melt`, we will work through an example with the `region_lang_top5_cities_wide.csv` data set.
+To learn how to use `melt`, we will work through an example with the `region_lang_top5_cities_wide.csv` data set.
 This data set contains the counts of how many Canadians cited each language as their mother tongue for five major Canadian cities (Toronto, Montréal, Vancouver, Calgary and Edmonton) from